kunchiehw/bidding_box/CONTRIBUTING.md

 ### HTML Elements

 * For each HTML elements, assign it a class name `className` (in lisp-case), which briefly describes the purpose of the element.
-The `className` attribute should be in the front of all other attributes of the elements.
+The `className` attribute should be in the front of all other attributes (except `key`) of the elements.